THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Thursday morning, we met BR at the beach to hike to the waterfall.
 It was gray and nasty, raining pretty heavily sometimes.
 We debated about canceling but soldiered on.
 The village here is very small – just a few houses but mostly orchard, and they grow all manner of citrus, bananas, papayas, and coconuts.
 The walkthrough was fairly straightforward.
 We had to ford the river several times (Oregon Trail-style) up to our knees.
 The guidebooks said that once the path becomes unclear we should look for cairns, but we didn’t see all that many.
 The path was very muddy, and sometimes even flowed with the rainwater.

 After about 2 hours we found the ruins of an abandoned village.
-We got distracted by the stonework and lost the trail.
+The stonework distracted us and lost the trail.
 We decided to follow the river along the banks until we could find the trail again, and thankfully we did.
 As we approached the waterfall, we started to find plastic red and white flagging tied to trees marking the pathway.

 Finally, we came to a clearing.
 We were in the valley between steep, volcanic cliffs.
 It was extremely picturesque, with a grassy knoll and trees along the river.
 The river opened up into a pool, and at the far side, we could see large boulders blocking the view of the waterfall.
 We stripped down, swam across the water and climbed over the rocks.
 The waterfall pounds down into the water, creating strong winds, currents, and mists that make you turn away.